Banman03/PM/README.md

       }

   1. Trades endpoint polling
-  2. Calculate I(τ) from trades
+  2. Calculate I(tau) from trades
-  3. Calculate dℓ/dτ from consecutive liquidity measurements
+  3. Calculate dliq/dtau from consecutive liquidity measurements
   4. Fit the model to estimate coefficients a, b, c
 '''